The

 In his parable of the sower Jesus spoke of the seed of the word of

 God springing up quickly in rocky shallow soil.
-These are Christians
+These are

-with shallow faith.
-"The one who received the
+Christians with shallow faith.
+"The one who

-the word, he quickly falls away."
-Mt 13:20,21 Note
+comes because of the word, he quickly falls away."
+Mt

-that such people fail to consider the implications of the word of
+13:20,21 Note that such people fail to consider the

-God.
+implications of the word of God.
 They fail to take it to heart.
-The word will bring trouble to

-one's life.
-For example Paul writes, "In
+The word will bring trouble to one's life.
+For example Paul

-fact, everyone who wants to live a godly life in Christ Jesus will
+live a godly life in Christ Jesus will be persecuted" 2Tim

-be persecuted" 2Tim 3:12 Those of a shallow faith
+3:12 Those of a shallow faith fall away when such troubles

-fall away when such troubles come.
-Jesus said, "You will be hated by all for My name’s sake.
-But
+come.
+Jesus said, "You will be hated by all

-he who endures to the end will be saved."
-Mt 10:22
+for My name’s sake.
+But he who endures to the end will be

-Those who don't endure are not saved.
+saved."
+Mt 10:22 Those who don't endure are not

-Some fell on rocks but withered and died
+rocks but withered and died

 For their faith was not deep enough to be qualified